Brown Environmental Leadership Lab (BELL): Rhode Island

 Personal Health and Medical Emergencies

-Students with minor health concerns can be seen at Brown University’s Health Services Monday to Friday 8 a.m. to 4 p.m.
-EST. Should you need to visit Health Services, you are encouraged to schedule an appointment by calling 401-863-3953.
+Students with minor health concerns can be seen at Brown University’s Health Services, Monday to Friday 8 a.m. to 4 p.m.
+ET.
+Should you need to visit Health Services, you are encouraged to schedule an appointment by calling 401-863-3953.
 Nursing advice is available 24/7 at 401-863-1330, and certified first aid staff are also available to assist on evenings or weekends.
-Students who require non-emergency care from a healthcare professional may also be taken to a local Urgent Care outside of Brown University Health Services hours.
-In the event of a medical emergency, students will generally be transported to Hasbro Children’s Hospital in Providence.
+If you require non-emergency care from a healthcare professional you may also be taken to a local Urgent Care outside of Brown University Health Services hours.
+In the event of a medical emergency, you will generally be transported to Hasbro Children’s Hospital in Providence.

 Prescription Medications

 You are responsible for safely storing and taking your own prescription medication.
-If you are not accustomed to managing your own medication, you should work with your family to determine the best approach to do so during the program.
-All students who are taking prescription medications should bring prescribed medication in its original container and a copy of their prescription (which can be an electronic copy).
+If you are not accustomed to managing your own medication, you should work with your parent(s)/guardian(s) to determine the best approach to do so during the program.
+All students who are taking prescription medications should bring their prescribed medication in its original container and a copy of their prescription (which can be an electronic copy).
 Having a copy of the original prescription will enable us to replace medication if needed.
 Students with life-saving asthma and anaphylaxis medications (e.g., inhalers and epi-pens) must keep them on their person at all times.
+If your medication requires refrigeration, we will provide access to a refrigerator for the duration of the program.

 Tick Awareness